 What You Need to Know: Authorized Treatments for COVID-19

 People with diabetes are among those Americans at high risk for dangerous complications of COVID.
 If you or a loved one has diabetes and tests positive for COVID-19, you may be eligible for COVID-19 treatments that are now FDA-approved and available nationwide.
 Studies show that these available therapies—called “monoclonal antibodies”—are most effective in those who are recently diagnosed with COVID, though they may also be effective for others.
-Anyone with COVID-19 who has diabetes should call your health care provider to ask whether a monoclonal antibody treatment is appropriate for you.
+Anyone with COVID-19 who has diabetes should call their health care provider to ask whether a monoclonal antibody treatment is appropriate for them.

 What Are Monoclonal Antibody Treatments?

 Monoclonal antibodies have been used effectively and safely for different conditions since 1986.
 They boost our ability to respond to bacteria, viruses, and other harmful cells.
 Like your body’s own antibodies, they recognize germs that cause disease and neutralize them.